hetima/ComfyStand/README.md

 Save the video in formats such as ProRes, H.264, or H.265.

+## Stand Prompt Emitter

+Attach this node to the end of your prompt-generation chain, such as after a Generate Text node, and set it to Mute.
+Enter the ID of the text-editing node you want to update.

+The emitter stays muted during normal queue runs, so it will only execute when you press Apply.
+The generated text is then inserted into the target text-editing node without a direct connection, keeping the text editable.

 ## Enable Grouping Extra Models

 Enable the setting under Settings → Application Settings → Stand to use this feature.